Taeyang talks his first solo single in six years, ‘Vibe’ featuring Jimin, and what’s next: “There will be an album in the future”

 ‘Vibe’, which is out today (January 13), carries elements of retro, R&B and New Jack Swing – genres that Taeyang has always loved.
 Its intro especially was inspired by R&B from the late ’90s and early 2000s, he tells NME.
 Watch the music video for ‘Vibe’ below:

-‘Vibe’ has been released on The Black Label, the YG Entertainment subsidiary Taeyang signed to after parting ways with YG at the end of 2022.
+‘Vibe’ has been released on The Black Label, the YG Entertainment affiliate Taeyang signed to after parting ways with YG at the end of 2022.
 A new label home is just one of the ways Taeyang is entering a new era this year – one he says he’s embarking on with humility, honesty and choshim, or a “beginner’s mind”.

 “I wanted to go back to my core values of when I first started my career, both in music and life, and be more down to earth because the past six years made me think more about relationships with people and life, not only about the music,” Taeyang tells NME over a call from Seoul just hours before release day.
 “I really had this heart of rebuilding and going back to basics and starting fresh.
 I see this timing as the second chapter of my life, a big turning point where I can start fresh.